vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>ReferralCandy</h4>

-ReferralCandy is a referral program tool that helps businesses turn their customers into advocates.
+<a href="https://www.referralcandy.com/" role="link" target="_blanck">ReferralCandy</a> is a referral program tool that helps businesses turn their customers into advocates.
 By offering incentives for successful referrals, ReferralCandy makes it easy to grow through word-of-mouth marketing.

 If you’re transitioning from ad-heavy acquisition strategies to leveraging your customer base, ReferralCandy offers a cost-effective solution to drive organic growth.